-Meet Tiffanie Rosier, STEM education coordinator at Northern Virginia Community College.
-Rosier’s interview appears first in a new, digital-exclusive series on current fellows in the Postsecondary Leadership Success Program at ACTE – Sponsored by ECMC Foundation.
+Meet Tiffanie Rosier, postsecondary CTE fellow with ACTE and former STEM education coordinator with NOVA SySTEMic at Northern Virginia Community College.
+Rosier’s interview appears in a digital-exclusive spotlight series on current fellows in the Postsecondary Leadership Success Program at ACTE – Sponsored by ECMC Foundation.

 I want to build a professional network to support my development as a postsecondary leader in career and technical education (CTE).
 I want to accomplish these goals by connecting with other cohort members to learn more about what they do.